 Financial stress is one of the hardest to manage – money doesn’t grow on trees, after all.
-And with inflation at over 6% in the US, raising costs on everything from groceries and utilities to childcare and travel, employees are experiencing stress that a simple pay raise can’t solve on its own.
+And with inflation at over 10.4% in the UK, raising costs on everything from groceries and utilities to childcare and travel, employees are experiencing stress that a simple pay rise can’t solve on its own.

 So what’s an employer with limited resources to do?
-The best solution is to find cost-neutral or low-cost ways to help employees save money on essentials and luxuries, to stretch their dollars a bit further.
-6% off here and 8% off there might not seem like much in the moment, but those dollars add up faster than you think – and that money saved can be put toward more of what you need.
+The best solution is to find cost-neutral or low-cost ways to help employees save money on essentials and luxuries, to stretch their cheques a bit further.
+6% off here and 8% off there might not seem like much in the moment, but those pounds add up faster than you think – and that money saved can be put toward more of what you need (especially because it never left your pocket).
 Increasing employee buying power via an employee discounts platform (like the one Reward Gateway offers) comes with a small price tag, but yields a huge result.

 As mentioned above, stress has measurable effects on the human body, causing issues like panic attacks, fatigue, muscle soreness/weakness and indigestion.
 Stress creates cortisol in the bloodstream, so exercise is a great, easy way to combat stress in our lives, and keeping an eye on the foods we eat is another important aspect.